Znamya (satellite)

 The Znamya project (Russian: Знамя, meaning "Banner", /ru/) was a series of orbital space mirror experiments in the 1990s that intended to beam solar power to Earth by reflecting sunlight.
-The project was the brain child of Vladimir Syromyatnikov, who served as the project's lead engineer.
+The project was the brainchild of Vladimir Syromyatnikov, who was the project's lead engineer.
 Originally devised as a solar sail, Syromyatnikov pivoted to using the proposed hardware as a space mirror.
 The project consisted of two experiments: the Znamya 2 experiment and the failed Znamya 2.5, plus the proposed Znamya 3.
 After the failed deployment of the Znamya 2.5 the project was abandoned by the Russian Federal Space Agency.

 Znamya 2

 The Znamya 2 was a 20-metre wide space solar mirror.
 Znamya-2 was launched aboard Progress M-15 from Baikonur on 27 October 1992.
 After visiting the EO-12 crew aboard the Mir space station the Progress T-15 then undocked and deployed the reflector from the end of the Russian Progress spacecraft on 4 February 1993, next to the Russian Mir space station.
 The mirror deployed successfully, and, when illuminated, produced a 5 km wide bright spot, which traversed Europe from southern France to western Russia at a speed of 8 km/s.
 The bright spot had a luminosity equivalent to approximately that of a full moon.
 Although clouds covered much of Europe that morning, a few ground observers reported seeing a flash of light as the beam swept by.

 The mirror was de-orbited after several hours and burned up in atmospheric re-entry over Canada.

 The Znamya mirror had originally been designed as a prototype of a solar sail propulsion system, but was repurposed as a space mirror for illumination when interest in solar sails flagged.